 Here is your best guide to all the amazing things to do in Funchal.
-I personally tried and tested them all and intentionally left some popular ones out.
-Like Mercado dos Lavradores for example.
-I will explain later on why.
+I personally tried and prepared this Funchal travel guide for you.
+Enjoy!

 There is no doubt that when visiting Madeira, Funchal is the top destination.
 Being Madeira’s capital city, there are loads of great things to do in Funchal.